-The version of the PCIe has a huge impact on how fast the transfer speed for each PCIe lane is.
+The PCIe’s version significantly impacts how fast the transfer speed for each PCIe lane is.

-Every subsequent PCIe veneration doubles the transfer speed per lanes compared to the previous version.
+Every subsequent PCIe veneration doubles the transfer speed per lane compared to the previous version.

-For example PCIe V2.0 is twice as fast as the PCIe V1.0.
+For example, PCIe V2.0 is twice as fast as PCIe V1.0.
 Similarly, PCIe V3.0 is twice as fast as PCIe V2.0.
-So on an so forth.
+So on and so forth.

-PCIe generation is one of the critical aspect that determines the performance of your PC.
+PCIe generation is a critical aspect that determines the performance of your PC.
 A newer version of PCIe can support newer and faster cards.

-For instance, an NVMe SSD built for PCIe V4.0 is twice as fast in both read and write speed compared to the same built for PCIe V3.0.
-Compare Samsung 970 Pro (PCIe v3.0 SSD) vs Samsung 980 Pro (PCIe v4.0 SSD).
-The former has 3500 MB/s read speed, the later has 7000 MB/s read speed.
+For instance, an NVMe SSD built for PCIe V4.0 is twice as fast in both read and write speed as the one made for PCIe V3.0.
+Compare Samsung 970 Pro (PCIe v3.0 SSD) vs. Samsung 980 Pro (PCIe v4.0 SSD).
+The former has a 3500 MB/s read speed, and the latter has a 7000 MB/s read speed.

-In order to cater to higher speeds of the newer version of PCIe, a new and a faster processor is required.
-For example, the newer 3000 series AMD Ryzen processors supports PCIe v4.0.
+A new and faster processor is required to cater to the higher speeds of the newer version of PCIe.
+For example, the more recent 3000 series AMD Ryzen processors support PCIe v4.0.
 The older 2000 series AMD Ryzen processors do not.

-The used the NVIDIA RTX 3080 for this purpose – one of the flagship GPU with some of the highest bandwidth requirement.
+They used the NVIDIA RTX 3080 for this purpose – one of the flagship GPUs with some of the highest bandwidth requirements.

 In a nutshell, right now PCIe 4.0 does little to improve performance with the RTX 3080.
 It’s possible that could change with future games, but for now it’s a non-issue. – TechSpot.com

-As such, with the current generation of GPUs and the game engines, there is little to no performance impact on either of the PCIe versions.
+With the current generation of GPUs and game engines, there is little to no performance impact on either of the PCIe versions.

 You Can Have Different PCIe Versions on the Same Motherboard

-Even on the same motherboard, you can have PCIe slots conforming to different PCIe version.
+Even on the same motherboard, you can have PCIe slots conforming to different versions.

-This is all determined the by the motherboard chipset.
-The following ROG B550 Strix Motherboard has the primary x16 slot conforming to PCIe v4.0 and the rest of the chipset connect slots conforming to Version 3.0
+This is all determined by the motherboard chipset.
+The following ROG B550 Strix Motherboard has the primary x16 slot conforming to PCIe v4.0, and the rest of the chipset connect slots to Version 3.0